archernar/cuu/README.md

      policylistaws                -a           List all AWS policies
      policylistlocal              -a           List local policies
-     policylistuser               -a -u        List policies atttached to user policysetattach              -a -u        Attach all policies specified in policyset.txt to user policysetremove              -a -u        Remove all policies specified in policyset.txt from user policyupdate                 -a -t -D     Update policy
+     policylistuser               -a -u        List policies atttached to user policyp1-add                 -a -u -t     Attach policy P1 to user policyp1-remove              -a -u -t     Attach policy P1 to user policyp2-add                 -a -u -t     Attach policy P2 to user policyp2-remove              -a -u -t     Attach policy P2 to user policyp3-add                 -a -u -t     Attach policy P3 to user policyp3-remove              -a -u -t     Attach policy P3 to user policyp4-add                 -a -u -t     Attach policy P4 to user policyp4-remove              -a -u -t     Attach policy P4 to user policyp5-add                 -a -u -t     Attach policy P5 to user policyp5-remove              -a -u -t     Attach policy P5 to user policysetattach              -a -u        Attach all policies specified in policyset.txt to user policysetremove              -a -u        Remove all policies specified in policyset.txt from user policyupdate                 -a -t -D     Update policy